Tim Alexander (drummer): Biography

+Following Alexander's departure from Primus, he went on to form his own group, Laundry, which released on Claypool's label Prawn Song Records.
+They put out two albums and were based in the Bay area of San Francisco.
 On September 25, 2013, Rolling Stone announced via an interview with Claypool that Alexander would be rejoining Primus, with a possible recording session taking place as early as November.
 Previous drummer Jay Lane would be moving on to other projects including his former band Ratdog.